dhaouiaziz13/Technical-Test-Mobile/Q & A test/Readme.md

 #////////////////////////////////////////////////////////////////////////////////////////////////////////

-# im not a fan of flutter i usually use react native its my main framework but i have small experience with flutter
+# im not a fan of flutter i usually use react native its my main framework

 # 1////////// Explain Stateful Widget Lifecycle? /////////////